Trails within the Potomac Heritage Network

-Civil War Defenses of Washington Trail (1.1 MB; PDF; 15.5 x 16.5 inches print version) Published in mid-2010 with support from the Connect Trails to Parks Program, the map is side B of a brochure depicting a route for hiking on trails and sidewalks in the DC, as well as bicycling routes in DC and Virginia.
+Civil War Defenses of Washington Trail (1.1 MB; PDF; 15.5 x 16.5 inches; 2010) Published with support from the Connect Trails to Parks Program, the map is side B of a brochure depicting a route for hiking on trails and sidewalks in the DC, as well as bicycling routes in DC and Virginia.
 A hiking guide for the route between Tenleytown Metro/Fort Reno and Fort Totten is here (5.3 MB; 2014).

 Virginia Piedmont (PDF; 490 KB), various Trail segments between White's Ferry and the American Legion Bridge (i.e., I-495) in eastern Loudoun and northern Fairfax counties.
 A brochure is available from Visit Loudoun or contact us.
 To volunteer on trail projects, contact the Potomac Heritage Trail Association.

 Prince William & Southern Fairfax Counties, Virginia (PDF; 6.4 MB; 2014) A map of the developing Trail network between Locust Shade Park and Mount Vernon Estate & Gardens.
 Please contact us with corrections and suggestions.

 Stafford County, Virginia (PDF; 1.1MB; 2008) A base map of the County, including Trail segments.

-Northern Neck of Virginia (PDF; 5.4 MB; 2013) Page two of the Northern Neck Heritage Trail Bicycling Route Network brochure, available from the Northern Neck Tourism Commission.
+Northern Neck of Virginia (PDF; 4.9 MB; 2014) The map side of the Northern Neck Heritage Trail Bicycling Route Network brochure, available from the Northern Neck Tourism Commission.
 Please note: Sections of Route 3 in Westmoreland County are used by vehicles traveling at high speeds and do not include shoulders or lanes for bicyclists.

 Did You Know?